Janesville-Waldorf-Pemberton High School

 Janesville-Waldorf-Pemberton High School is a public school in Janesville, Minnesota, United States.
 JWP stands for Janesville, Waldorf, and Pemberton, the towns the school district covers.
 The school building holds all grades K-12.
-School colors are blue and silver, JWP's mascot is the Bulldogs.
+School colors are blue and silver.
+JWP's mascot is the Bulldog.
 They are one of 12 teams in the Gopher Conference.
 The 9-12 enrollment is a little over 200.

 The Grammy-winning opera tenor Aaron Sheehan is an alumnus of the school.